 Is Tax Season Taxing Your Marriage?
-How to Keep a Happy Marriage During a Tax Season
+Three Tips to Help

 To begin with, make some early decisions.
 When you agree on some basic premises about tax preparation, the process is smoother.
 Most relationships fare better if both partners are involved in decision making.
 Ask yourselves these questions: